How to Make Money on Pinterest in 2026

 Pinterest virtual assistant$1,000–$4,000ImmediateLow

 The highest earners stack multiple methods.
-They use affiliate pins to generate passive income, sell their own digital products for higher margins, and funnel engaged followers into paid communities where per-fan revenue is significantly higher than any ad-based model.
-For more real-world revenue breakdowns, see our creator case studies hub.
-For the full picture on building a creator business across platforms, browse our creator economy guides.
+They use affiliate pins to generate passive income, sell their own digital products for higher margins, and funnel engaged visitors into paid communities where lifetime value per fan is dramatically higher than any ad-based model.

 What Is Pinterest Affiliate Marketing and How Much Does It Pay?

-Pinterest affiliate marketing means pinning content that includes affiliate links.
-When someone clicks your pin, lands on the product page, and buys, you earn a commission.
-Pinterest allows direct affiliate links on pins — no blog required — making it one of the lowest-friction ways to start earning.
+Pinterest affiliate marketing means pinning content with affiliate links embedded.
+When someone clicks your pin, visits the product page, and buys, you earn a commission.
+Pinterest allows direct affiliate links on pins — no blog required — making it one of the lowest-friction entry points to earning on the platform.
+For a full ranking of every monetization method by revenue per fan — including how affiliate income compares to paid communities — see the content monetization comparison by earnings per method.

 Woman using laptop for Pinterest affiliate marketing earnings